-Although Figure 1-6 expresses knowledge and ignorance in absolute terms, it can be rightfully argued that they are not absolute, and are socially constructed and negotiated.
+Knowledge and ignorance can be rightfully argued that they are not absolute, and are socially constructed and negotiated.
 A non-absolute working definition of ignorance can be taken as "Expert A is ignorant from B's viewpoint if A fails to agree with or show awareness of ideas which B defines as actually or potentially valid (Smithson 1988)."
 This definition allows for self-attributed ignorance, and either Expert A or B can be attributer or perpetrator of ignorance.
-Ignorance can be classified based on its nature as shown in Figure 1-7 with the definitions provided in Table 1-1.
-Ignorance can be classified into two types, error and irrelevance.
-Error is a state of being ignorant of something as defined by its components in Figure 1-7.
+Ignorance can be classified based on its nature into two types, error and irrelevance.
+Error is a state of being ignorant of something as defined by its components.
 Irrelevance can be due to untopicality, taboo, and undecidability.
 Untopicality can be attributed to intuitions of experts that are negotiated with others in terms of cognitive relevance.
 Taboo is due to socially reinforced irrelevance.
 Issues that people must not know, deal with, inquire about, or investigate define the domain of taboo.
 Undecidability deals with issues that cannot be designated true or false because they are considered insoluble, or solutions that are not verifiable.